Alberdi/rogueforce/README.md

     marce:~$ python main.py 8888
      sito:~$ python main.py 8889

 More or less the same if you're running it using the launcher, but you'll need to talk it in advance and choose the same generals for each side.
-To customize your experiencae, such as choosing different generals for each side, using the `main.py` method, you'll to edit the last lines of that file.
+To customize your experience, such as choosing different generals for each side, using the `main.py` method, you'll to edit the last lines of that file.
 Maybe it's a bit cumbersome, but it's the preferred method for now; just make sure that both copies of the game have exactly the same code.

 Rogue Force will have ready to play packages for each major system in the future, but they're not provided yet.